Głęboki Nurt

 The map of the island of Wolin, including the strait of Głęboki Nurt.

-Głęboki Nurt (Note: Translation from Polish: Deep Current; German until 1949: Der tiefe Zug) is a strait connecting the Szczecin Lagoon and Dziwna channel, located in the West Pomeranian Voivodeship, Poland.
+Głęboki Nurt (/pl/, lit.
+'Deep Curren'; German until 1949: Der tiefe Zug /de/, lit.
+'The Deep Draw') is a strait connecting the Szczecin Lagoon and Dziwna channel, located in the West Pomeranian Voivodeship, Poland.
 It separates the island of Wolin from the Trzebiatów Coast on the mainland.

 To the east of the strait, on the mainland, are located Wydrza Góra hill, and the village of Zagórze.
 To the west of the strait, on the island of Wolin, is located Rów peninsula, and to the north-west, Gołogóra hill.